wolfm2/data-structures/final/README.md

 ## Binding Methods

+Using a map() function I broke all sensor readings into pairs which I assumed are leaving / returning door slams.
+The map returns three bits of data which are leave time, destination, and duration at destination for each pair.

 This used the same method as above in that I wrote some HTML and included some fake data.
 Once I had the main mechanic / css / HTML debugged, I removed the fake data, and split the HTML into a header and footer.
-These two peices of HTML were then transfered by the server with the actual prepared data in between.
+These two pieces of HTML were then transferred by the server with the actual prepared data in between.

 ## Issues